The Domestic Workers Bill of Rights took effect in Illinois on January 1st, 2017. This article explains what your rights are as domestic worker.

 It depends.
 If you do not live at your job site, you must be paid time and a half after working 40 hours per week.
 If you live at your job site, you are not entitled to overtime.

 Regardless of whether you live at your job site, you’re entitled to one day off during the calendar week.
-If you choose to work on that day, you’re entitled to an overtime rate for every hour you work that day.
+If you choose to work on that day of rest, you’re entitled to an overtime rate for every hour you work that day.

 Taking breaks at work

-If you work at least 7 and a half hours in one day, your employer must provide a 20 minute paid meal break.
+If you work at least 7.5 hours in one day, your employer must provide a 20 minute paid meal break.
 This break should be no later than 5 hours into your shift.
 The meal period can be unpaid if you are relieved from all duties and lasts for more than 20 minutes.

 For certain types of jobs, such as if you monitor individuals with disabilities and are required to be on-call, your employer only needs to allow you to eat a meal during your shift while continuing to monitor those individuals.